ansellum/sshell/REPORT.md

 ## Introduction

-The goal of this project is to understand UNIX shells by developing a stripped-down version named **sshell**
+The goal of this project is to understand important UNIX system calls by
+developing a stripped-down UNIX shell named **sshell**.
+This version sports the
+following features:

+- Built-in UNIX commands w/ argument support (e.g. *date*, *ls*, *cd*)
+- Standard input & output redirection
+- Command piping (*up to three*)
+- Directory stack
+- Comprehensive error management

+The main design considerations of sshell include a focus on single-purpose
+statements, readability, and function separation.

+## Program Flow (Functions)

+### Main Function

+This is where the program begins.
+The main function remains largely unchanged
+from the skeletron provided at `/home/cs150jp/public/p1/sshell.c` on the CSIF
+systems.

+The most important part of this function is the while statement that
+calls `prepareExternalFunction()` and runs until the program receives a signal
+to stop.

-### 1) Prepare External Process (The Decision Maker)
+### 1) Prepare External Process
+###### The Controller

-- Overview: Calls the two subsequent main components and determines the high level flow of our program.
+Calls the two subsequent main components and determines the high level flow of our program.

 - Core Responsibilities: